AMC Empire 25 Theater (originally Eltinge Theater)

 Eltinge made every effort to quash any evidence of a possible homosexual identity, despite many indications to the contrary.
 Presenting an intensely macho image as an amateur boxer, horseback rider, and ladies’ man, Eltinge went to great lengths to craft a public impression of manliness that sharply contrasted with his stage persona.

-One of Eltinge’s most famous shows was The Fascinating Widow, which played at the Liberty Theater (demolished) in 1911, and then was taken on tour to great success for several years.
+One of Eltinge’s most famous shows was The Fascinating Widow, which played at the Liberty Theater in 1911, and then was taken on tour to great success for several years.
 This led producer A.H.
-Woods to build this 42nd Street theater in 1912 and name it after him.
+Woods to build this 42nd Street theater in 1912 and name it after him (the Eltinge Theater was originally located next to the Liberty).
 Eltinge himself, however, never performed in his namesake theater.

 Several plays at the Eltinge Theater had LGBT associations:

 - East of Suez (1922) by W. Somerset Maugham

 - Spring Cleaning (1923-24), with actor Blythe Daly

 - The Ghost Train (1926), with actor Claudette Colbert

 - Murder on the Second Floor (1929), with actor Laurence Olivier in his New York theater debut